 Unlike some villages, Norridge isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Norridge are a mix of both white- and blue-collar jobs.
-Overall, Norridge is a village of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Norridge who work in office and administrative support (18.00%), sales jobs (10.52%), and management occupations (7.62%).
+Overall, Norridge is a village of sales and office workers, service providers, and managers.
+There are especially a lot of people living in Norridge who work in office and administrative support (16.48%), sales jobs (11.21%), and management occupations (7.83%).

-In Norridge, a lot of people use the subway to get to work every day though Norridge is a relatively small village.
-Those that ride the subway are primarily traveling out of town to good jobs in other cities.
+Despite being a small village, Norridge has a lot of people using the subway to get to and from work every day.
+Most of these people on the subway are using it to get to good jobs in other cities.

 The most common language spoken in Norridge is English.
 Other important languages spoken here include Polish and Italian.